War and Peace: Book Three

 With the help of her family, and the stirrings of religious faith, Natasha manages to persevere in Moscow through this dark period.
 Meanwhile, the whole of Russia is affected by the coming confrontation between Napoleon's army and the Russian army.
-Pierre convinces himself through gematria that Napoleon is the Antichrist of the Book of Revelation.
+Pierre convinces himself through gematria that Napoleon is the Antichrist of the Book of Revelation and that Pierre himself has an eschatological role.
 Old Prince Bolkonsky dies of a stroke knowing that French marauders are coming for his estate.
 No organized help from any Russian army seems available to the Bolkonskys, but Nikolai Rostov turns up at their estate in time to help put down an incipient peasant revolt.
 He finds himself attracted to the distraught Princess Maria.

 Back in Moscow, the patriotic Petya joins a crowd in audience of Tzar Alexander and manages to snatch a biscuit thrown from the balcony window of the Cathedral of the Assumption by the Tzar.
 He is nearly crushed by the throngs in his effort.
 Under the influence of the same patriotism, his father finally allows him to enlist.